lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 ### Read Examples

 - For a perspective on different possible ways to run a bioinformatics tool, read my article
-- Review Article
+- Review my article
     - `Blast 10 Ways - Adventures in Bioinformatics Tool Deployments`
     - published on [Medium.](https://medium.com/@lynnlangit/blast-10-ways-3db78f881059)
-- Read a new book
+- Read a genomics pipeling book
     - `Genomics in the Cloud -  using Docker, GATK, and WDL in Terra`
     - published [link](http://shop.oreilly.com/product/0636920058182.do) to preview this book on O'Reilly